 Transplant Hepatology Fellowship

-Accreditation: This training program fulfills the requirements for training as stated by the American Board of Internal Medicine (ABIM) and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+This training program fulfills all requirements for training as stated by the American Board of Internal Medicine (ABIM), and is accredited by the Accreditation Council for Graduate Medical Education (ACGME).

-Eligibility: Any applicant interested must be in a current GI Fellowship Program with intent to graduate.
+Eligibility: Any interested applicant must be in a current gastroenterology training program with intent to graduate.
 Applications are welcomed 12-18 months before beginning of training.

 John Lake, MD, is a Professor of Medicine and Surgery at the University of Minnesota and is also the Executive Medical Director of Solid Organ Transplantation at the University of Minnesota Medical Center.
 He is a past president of UNOS and AST and currently serves as senior staff for liver transplantation at the SRTR.
 A native of central Minnesota, Dr Lake returned to the Twin Cities after helping to establish the liver transplant program at the University of California, San Francisco.
 He has sat on committees for AASLD, ILTS and ABIM.
 Dr Lake's research interests include immunosuppression and predictors of outcomes following liver transplantation.

 Associate Program Director

 Nicholas Lim, MD, is an Assistant Professor of Medicine at the University of Minnesota.
 He completed his internal medicine residency and gastroenterology fellowship at the University of Vermont before completing a transplant hepatology fellowship at Columbia University.
 Dr Lim’s clinical interests include portal hypertension, delivery of care to hospitalized patients with cirrhosis and liver transplantation.
 His non-clinical interests include medical student, resident and fellow education.